fp-58/regolith-filters/deno-dash/README.md

 A filter for installing and running Bridge's [standalone Dash compiler](https://github.com/bridge-core/deno-dash-compiler).

-Supports any version of Dash for Windows and Mac, but only supports version 1.0.0 or greater for any other system.
-This is because on systems other than Windows or Mac, the Dash compiler has to be compiled from source using Deno v2 and previous versions of Dash were compiled with Deno v1.

 ## Before running

-- Make sure you have Deno v2 installed.
+- Make sure you have Deno installed (both to run the filter and compile Dash if necessary).
 - Make sure your project's `config.json` has a `"compiler"` key so Dash actually runs.